Who is our Metropolitan?

 The

-final parts of a deacon’s vestments are the epimaníkia.
+final parts of a Deacon’s vestments are the epimaníkia.

 The epimaníkia are cuffs that are worn around the wrists,

 tied by a long cord.
-These are also worn by the bishop and
+These are also worn by the Bishop and

-priest.
+Priest.
 They serve the practical purpose of keeping the

 inner garments out of the way during the services.
 They